s00248142/predictive-rover-suspension/README.md

 Then, three summing junctions (one for each limb) take the ```SUS_READY_DEG```
 (-70 degrees), the relative adjustment outputs of ```mix_body_degrees()```, the
-automatica ToF trim, and the manual trim.
+automatic ToF trim, and the manual trim.

 The final step of the main loop is to send the output of the summing junctions
 to the motors using the ```move()``` method.